+Just Published, price 1s.; by post, 1s.
+1d.; scaled, 1s.
+6d.
 Dr. Bright on Spermatorrhea and other DEPOSITS, with Remarks on their Nature, Causes, and Cure, entitled, "DR. BRIGHT'S MANUAL."
-With description of cases, illustrated with drawings from life, &c., &c.
-Licentiate of the College of Physicians, Member of the Royal College of Surgeons, &c.
-Contents:-Modern Treatment of Stricture-Generrhea -Unhealthy and Debilitated Offspring-Love of Solitude -Groundless Fears-Diseases of the Kidneys, Bladder, &c.; showing why these Diseases so often appear in-turable, when they can be effectually removed by the most simple means.
-Published by J. Allen, 20, Warwick-lane, and to be had ust Published, the 150th Thousand, price 1s., post free from the Author.
-Sold by Mann, 30, Cornhill; Kent and Co., 29, Paternoster-row.
+With description of eness, filustrated with drawings from life, &c., &c.
+Licentinte of the College of Physicians, Member of the Royal College of Surgeons, &c.
+Country - Modern Treatment of Stillature for the college of

+Contents: --Modern Treatment of Stricture-Generation Contents: --Modern Treatment of Stricture-Generation ---Unhealthy and Debilitated Offspring --Love of Solitude ---Groundless Fenrs-Diseases of the Kidneys, Bladder, &c.; showing why these Diseases so often appear in-curable, when they can be effectually removed by the most simple means.
+Published by J. Allon, 20, Warwick-lane, and to be had of all Booksellers,